Tieske/rpi-gpio/README.txt

-This package provides a class to control the GPIO lines on a Raspberry Pi.
+This package provides a class to control the GPIO on a Raspberry Pi.

 Example Usage :